CGCookie/retopoflow/help/warnings.md

 ![](warnings.png max-height:300px)

+##  Setup

+RetopoFlow requires at least source mesh to start.
+A source mesh can be any visible mesh that is not being edited.
+See [Quick Start Guide](quick_start.md) for more details.

 ## Layout: Quad View / Multiple 3D Views

 RetopoFlow is designed to work in a single 3D view.